codespeak-dev/open-codespeak/spec_examples/webapp.test-plan.md

 - UTF8 is supported where applicable
 - basic checks are performed (empty fields, email format etc.)
 - duplicate email is not allowed (server-side check)
-- basic checks are done on the client: passwords don't match, password too short, password too simple (does not pass)
+- basic checks are done on the client: passwords don't match, password too short, password too simple
-- when successful, redirect to login page (does not pass)
+- when successful, redirect to login page

 # sign in
 - never disclose if email does not exist